Kanthaswamy: Plot

-Kanthaswamy is an officer in the CBI Economic offences Wing, who along with his friends grants the wishes of the needy (whom they write letters in Lord Muruga temple) by disguising as an anthropomorphic rooster behavioured vigilante.
-During a CBI raid, Kanthaswamy discovers a stash of black money owned by Pallur Paramajothi Ponnusamy alias PPP, an arrogant business tycoon and his partner Rajmohan.
+Kanthaswamy is an officer in the CBI Economic Offences Wing, who along with his friends grants the wishes of the needy (whom they write letters in Lord Muruga temple) by disguising as an anthropomorphic rooster behavioured vigilante.
+During a CBI raid, Kanthaswamy discovers a stash of black money owned by Pallur Paramajothi Ponnusamy alias PPP, an arrogant business tycoon, and his partner Rajmohan.
 Ponnusamy pretends to suffer from a stroke in order to escape questioning by the police.
 Ponnusamy's daughter Subbalakshmi gets enraged by the news and goes after Kanthaswamy to seek revenge by pretending to be in love with him.

-Knowing her real intentions, Kanthaswamy plays along, which forms a cat-and-mouse chase between the two where they eventually fall in love with each other.
+Knowing her real intentions, Kanthaswamy plays along, until where they fall in love with each other in reality.
 In a parallel comedic role, Thengakadai Thenappan/Kobarikayala Subbayya is also sought by a local police inspector who tries to solve the mystery of "Lord Muruga saving the people".
-In a series of twists, the police inspector is able to bring out the truth that the CBI is involved in the role behind the secret work of helping the needy people, though he is not able to confirm it.
-Kanthaswamy finds the password of PPP's bank account, in which the black money is illegally saved, as he tricks Subbalakshmi into revealing the password and answers the security questions indirectly.
+In a series of twists, the police inspector is able to bring out the truth that the CBI is involved in the role behind the secret work of helping the needy people, though he is not able to prove it.
+Kanthaswamy finds the password of PPP's bank account, in which the black money is illegally saved, by tricking Subbalakshmi into revealing the password and answering the security questions.

 Kanthaswamy transfers the money to his own account, which he would use for helping poor and needy people.
-In the end, Ponnusamy originally gets stroke upon realising his money gone and that the account has zero balance.
+In the end, Ponnusamy actually gets a stroke upon seeing his money gone and the account's null balance.
 Kanthaswamy encounters Rajmohan, whom people think to be a humble person.
 Kanthaswamy reveals Rajmohan's true intentions, which leads the people to understand Rajmohan's true colour and Kanthaswamy arrests him.
 Subbulakshmi, who realizes that her father is a corrupt person, proposes to Kanthaswamy where they get married and live in Rajasthan.
 Kanthaswamy reads some letters tied to a tree (just like the ones at the Lord Muruga temple), where he puts a letter in a pocket with a secret smile, implying that he will pursue as a vigilante again.